 The South Arts Southern Prize and State Fellowships acknowledge, support and celebrate the highest quality artistic work being created in the American South.
-The program will be open to individual artists living in the South Arts region: Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina and Tennessee.
-This inaugural program is open only to visual artists and will expand to other disciplines in the future.
-The 2017 application deadline was March 1, 2017.
+The program is open to individual artists living in the South Arts region: Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina and Tennessee.
+This program is open only to visual artists and will expand to other disciplines in the future.
+The application deadline is December 15, 2017.

 South Arts State Fellowships; $5,000

 The South Arts State Fellowship is a state-specific prize awarded to the artists whose work reflects the best of the visual arts in the South.
 A review panel will select one winner per eligible state, with artistic excellence being the sole criterion.
 A total of nine fellowships will be awarded.
 Each will be awarded a $5,000 South Arts State Fellowship, and will compete for one of the two South Arts Prizes.
 State Fellowship recipients will be required to attend an awards ceremony.